cloudius-systems/capstan/README.md

 (Where is application entry point?
 What environment variables to pass? etc.) and then runs a command or two to quickly boot up a new unikernel with application.
 Measured in seconds.

+Capstan has been designed to operate in two distinct modes:
+- a mode based on **Capstanfile** (conceptually similar to Dockerfile) where the Capstanfile specifies base OSv image, optional build command, list of files to append to the image and the boot command line (for details look at [Capstanfile specification](Documentation/Capstanfile.md))
-To achieve this, Capstan uses **precompiled** artifacts: precompiled OSv kernel, precompiled Java runtime, precompiled MySQL, and many more.
-All you have to do is to name what precompiled packages you want to have available in your unikernel and that's it.
+- a mode based on **packages** (conceptually similar to Docker compose), where Capstan uses **prebuilt** artifacts: precompiled OSv kernel, Java runtime from the Linux host, precompiled MySQL, and many more.

+Either way, all you have to do is to write a Capstanfile or identify what prebuilt packages you want to have available in your unikernel and that's it.

 ## Features